rfortress-pan/demisto-src/README.md

 		      printf "\n\nUsing ${GREEN}${DEMISTO_BASE_URL}${END} for demisto-sdk\n\n"
 		fi

-3. Load the commands (only required the first time you install this).
+3. Load the commands (only required the first time you install).

 		# For linux
 		source ~/.bashrc